AlexandrDaultukaev/fuzzy_string_search/README.md

 # fuzzy_string_search
-Implementation of a fuzzy dictionary search algorithm using an n-gram index.
+Implementation of a fuzzy dictionary search algorithm using an n-gram index (N=3).

 Example: